Brian Pahlmann is the chair of ClubSport Aberdeen.

-Godon McIver is a founder member of UK Sooyang Do Association in 2003 having trained in a previous Martial Art where he obtained the rank of Class Instructor.
-In 2004 he was promoted to Chief Instructor and Examiner and has been the organisations Chairperson for a number of years now.
+Gordon McIver is a founder member of UK Sooyang Do Association in 2003 having trained in a previous Martial Art where he obtained the rank of Class Instructor.
+In 2004 he was promoted to Chief Instructor and Examiner.
+Gordon was also Chariperson for a number of years before standing down in 2020.

 Last year Gordon was awarded the Inspiration Award at the Aberdeen Sports Awards for his commitment to training and coaching whilst battling with prostate cancer.
 Even through treatment he found the time and energy to participate in a 12 hour Martial Art training session in aid of Clan.